ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d/README.md

 This role installs or upgrades [IBM Cloud Pak for Data](https://www.ibm.com/uk-en/products/cloud-pak-for-data) Operator in the target cluster.

-Currently supported Cloud Pak for Data release versions supported are:
+Currently supported Cloud Pak for Data release versions are:

   - 4.0.9
   - 4.5.0